Current Board Members

 Jill Terry Rudy, Associate Professor of English, Brigham Young University, researches the history of American folklore scholarship, fairy tale and folk narratives, intermediality, family folklore, and foodways.
 She has published in College English, Journal of American Folklore, and other folklore journals.
 She editedThe Marrow of Human Experience: Essays on Folklore by William A. Wilson and co-edited, with Pauline Greenhill, Channeling Wonder: Fairy Tales on Television.
 She co-directs a digital humanities project, Fairy Tales and TV, with a searchable, interactive website at fttv.byu.edu.

 Adrienne Decker earned an M.A. in Folklore from the University of Oregon.
 Prior to joining the Utah Division of Arts & Museums as their Folk Arts Specialist, she held the position of Assistant Folklorist for the Oregon Folklife Network.
-In addition to providing funding and programming opportunities for Utah's traditional artists, she co-directs the Chase Home Museum of Utah Folk Arts and serves as a consultant for the annual Living Traditions Festival in Salt Lake City.
+In addition to developing funding and programming opportunities for Utah's traditional artists, she co-directs the Chase Home Museum of Utah Folk Arts and serves as a consultant for the annual Living Traditions Festival in Salt Lake City.

 The observation of folklore has been around long before written or pictographic records, though written accounts of the study and preservation of folklore in Utah only date back to 1891.
 Early Utah folklorists were not university professors or officials of any folklore organization.
 They were simply people who were enthusiastic about the traditions and cultures they observed or were part of.
 In the 1930s, the nationwide wave of interest in rural and working-class life that coincided with the Great Depression also reached Utah.
 This trend led to the development of regional folklore in the Great Basin and in the West.